 Other unethical, dishonest, non organic or non human methods of increasing perceived engagement with the Talent Materials.

+The Lender consents to the Company using technological tools and to co-operate and make available all necessary data and records to verify that no prohibited practices as set out in this clause [10] have been used.

-In the event that the Company has a reason to suspect that the Lender has breached this clause 10 this shall entitle the Company to in accordance with clause 18.
+In the event that the Company has a reason to suspect that the Lender has breached this clause 10 this shall entitle the Company to terminate in accordance with clause 18.

 measurement and reporting